mkrogemann/poller-json/README.md

 The intention of this very basic JSONPath implementation is to be compatible with the JSONPath design document and thus with alternative JSONPath implementations.
 To simply switch to using the [jsonpath](https://github.com/joshbuddy/jsonpath) rubygem is not an option right now mainly due to its missing support for Ruby 1.8.7.

-The depth of the JSONPath implementation is also considered to be covering all use cases of poller-json.
+The depth of the JSONPath implementation is covering all current use cases of poller-json.

 As far as future development is concerned: I welcome Pull requests, proposals for additional features and bug reports.